-The Fraser Institute is the top think tank in Canada and this year was ranked among the top 20 think tanks worldwide, in the Global Go-To Think Tanks Index published by the University of Pennsylvania.
+The Fraser Institute is the top think tank in Canada and is often ranked among the top 20 think tanks worldwide, in the Global Go-To Think Tanks Index published by the University of Pennsylvania.

 According to the Fraser Institute: